jasonemiller/writingHOWTO/workflow.md

 ### Making Revisions ###

-To keep the 'flat' nature of the files, we must revise project files using text editors (as opposed to word processors).
+To keep the flat nature of the files, we must revise project files using text editors (as opposed to word processors).
 Example text editors include (moving from free to paid) Emacs, TextEdit, Vim, Nano, TextWrangler, TextMate, BBEdit, and MarsEdit.

 While some (most?) word processors allow you to save a file as text only, it's best to avoid using them.
 Any changes in a file will be noticed and tracked by git, so who knows what can happen when a flat text files changes to rick text while being edited and then back to text only before being saved.